 OTF and the Government are equal Partners in the governance of the OTPP.
 Each Partner appoints four members to the Board of Directors of the Ontario Teachers’ Pension Plan Board (OTPPB), and the Partners jointly appoint a chairperson.
 The assets of the Plan are invested and the Plan is administered on a day-to-day basis by the OTPPB.

 Under the terms of the partnership, the Partners jointly decide issues of Plan design.
-The most important decisions for the Partners involve determining benefit levels and contribution rates, and deciding when to file funding valuations for the Plan with the pension regulator, the Financial Services Commission of Ontario (FSCO).
+The most important decisions for the Partners involve determining benefit levels and contribution rates, and deciding when to file funding valuations for the Plan with the pension regulator, the Financial Services Regulatory Authority of Ontario (FSRA).
 OTF represents all Plan members in the negotiation of Plan matters.

 Click here for more information on the pension partnership.